Skip to content

 Time in seconds since content was cached.

-Only present when serving from cache (X-Render-Source: cache or bypass_cache).
+Only present when serving from cache (EC-Source: render_cache, bypass_cache, render_stale, or bypass_stale).

 ID of the URL pattern rule that matched the request.